AndyObtiva/bundler-download/README.md

 In plugin mode, all gems declared in `Gemfile` are inspected for presence of `Downloadfile` regardless of what group they belong to.

+Additionally, the app '.' path is insepected for `Downloadfile` at the root of the app.

-An app can depend on a gem that has a `Downloadfile` by including in `Gemfile` and running:
+An app can depend on a gem that has a `Downloadfile` by including in `Gemfile`

+Whether `Downloadfile` lives in app directly or one of its gems, start by running `bundle` in the app root directory:

 ```
 bundle